NicholasClark/TIRTLtools/reference/TCRdist.md

   large data it may be desirable to write the result to disk instead.
   (default is TRUE, returns output)

+- write_to_tsv:

+  (optional) write the results to a tab-separated file ".tsv" (default is FALSE, does not write .tsv file)

 - backend:

   (optional) the CPU or GPU backend to use (default "auto")